pivotal/LicenseFinder/readme.md

 By modifying this file, you can configure license_finder's behavior. `Whitelisted` licenses will be automatically approved and `ignore_groups` will limit which dependencies are included in your license report.
-You can store the license database and text files in anothe directory by changing `dependencies_file_dir`.
+You can store the license database and text files in another directory by changing `dependencies_file_dir`.

 ## Upgrade for pre 0.8.0 users